So you’re thinking of writing a business book?

 - Be kind to yourself – if you miss a day’s writing, obviously for a solid reason, then don’t give up altogether.
 You don’t stop dieting because you feel off the wagon (or the fridge) and ate 3 bags of crisps instead of that fruit salad, do you?
 Simply reassess.
 Can you catch up with your writing by the end of the week, or do you need to add an extra day or 2 to your deadline?

-And here are a few books I wrote earlier…
+And here are a few books I made earlier…

 90+ Content Ideas for Social Media, Blogs & Online Marketing was the first business book I wrote as myself and once I pressed the publish button, I was so happy!
 Because it’s a practical book which readers can return to and use time and time again (particularly when they’re overloaded with client work and they don’t have the headspace to think of content that’s going to connect with their followers) it just about sells itself.
 I have a Blogging for Business book in the pipeline, too, because I’ve realised that teaching your audience something, or saving them time and frustration, is the kind of book that sells.
 You might want to think about that too.